Bhart97/CDE-project/module/part b/README.md

 Reminder, all permissions and access to AWS resources is denied by default.
 The information below details the implementations of the IAM permissions for this module.

 Policies:
+- Users are created with access to programmatic tools and the AWS CLI.
 - Group is created for current users.
-- Group is given permission to programmatic tools and AWS CLI.
 - Group is given permission to manage tagged resources for R/W EC2 and S3.
 - Group is given permission to READ-only IAM and attach roles.
 - Group is given permission to READ-only VPC.